Paralegal Technology

 If you wish to transfer paralegal course credit back to your home institution, explore how to enroll at Central Piedmont as a visiting student.

-Central Piedmont's Corporate and Continuing Education provides non-credit, non-degree courses and programs, including job skills, industry-focused career training, certificates, certifications, professional licensure, and personal enrichment.
+Central Piedmont's continuing education provides non-degree courses and programs, including job skills, industry-focused career training, certificates, certifications, professional licensure, and personal enrichment.
 Day, evening, weekend, and online opportunities are available.

 College and Career Readiness